adobe/acrobat-sign-template-migration-tool/README.md

 ### Setup: source account

-1. Log-in to Sign and click on the "Account" tab.
+1. Log-in to Sign with an account that is an Account admin.
+(This is necessary in order for the account to have read access to all of the templates that are to be migrated.)
+Creation of a temporary account with Account admin status may be necessary for this purpose.
-2. Search for "API Applications" in the left search bar and then click on "API Applications".
+2. Click on the "Account" tab.
+Search for "API Applications" in the left search bar and then click on "API Applications".
 3. Click the plus sign to create an API Application.
 Give it a name and display name.
-4. Click on the row that coorresponds to the API Application and then click "Configure OAuth for Application".
+4. Click on the row that corresponds to the API Application and then click "Configure OAuth for Application".
 5. Check the box next to `library_read` and then "Save".
-6. Again click on the row that coorresponds to the API Application, click "View/Edit", and then make note of the client ID and client secret.
+6. Again click on the row that corresponds to the API Application, click "View/Edit", and then make note of the client ID and client secret.

 ### Setup: destination account